tonytvo/blog-generator/content/blog/learn-how-to-learn/index.md

     - by spacing the intervals out, you're exercising neural connections each time.
     - spaced repetition produces long-term and robust retention of knowledge.
     - Spaced repetition works best when you review material at similar intervals
+    - review things that you want to understand better
+    - practice what you learned
   - **use your sense of smell**
     - smells bring memories to the forefront of our brains
     - the scent of rosemary has been shown to improve memory